College of Arts and Sciences records

 College of Arts and Sciences materials requiring specialized storage have been separated from the collection and added to University format collections for photographic, audiovisual, and memorabilia materials.
 These materials retain the classification for the College of Arts and Sciences and may be easily accessed.

 - University of Dayton.
-College of Arts and Sciences
+Department of Chemistry (Organization)

 - University of Dayton.
-Department of Computer Science
+Department of Visual Arts (Organization)

 - University of Dayton.
-Department of Religious Studies
+Department of Psychology (Organization)

 - University of Dayton.
-Department of Visual Arts
+Department of Computer Science (Organization)

 - Guide to the College of Arts and Sciences records, 1920-2012